Sex and Type 1 Diabetes

-What Women Should Know: Many women with Type 1 diabetes experience vaginal dryness as a result of high blood sugar levels, which may contribute to pain or discomfort during sex, a lackluster sex drive, potential difficulties reaching climax and a generally reduced sexual response.
+Many women with type 1 diabetes experience vaginal dryness as a result of high blood sugar levels, which may contribute to pain or discomfort during sex, a lackluster sex drive, potential difficulties reaching climax and a generally reduced sexual response.
 Whether you’re all about foreplay or aiming for The Big “O,” don’t forget to keep lubricants nearby.
 Remember that blood glucose levels can spike depending on what products you apply to your skin, so be sure the one on your nightstand is sugar-free.
-In addition, practicing daily kegel exercises will strengthen the muscles in your southern regions and improve your body’s sensitivity to stimulation.
+In addition, practicing daily Kegel exercises will strengthen the muscles in your southern regions and improve your body’s sensitivity to stimulation.

 High blood sugar levels may lead to potential obstacles in the bedroom for men with type 1 diabetes, possibly leading to erectile dysfunction and a variety of problems with ejaculation.
 Poor blood glucose control can cause nerve damage, a catalyst for retrograde ejaculation, which is what happens when semen travels to the bladder instead of through the penis during ejaculation.
 If you’re experiencing either of these things, talk to your physician: there are many options you might choose to explore to tackle these technical difficulties such as Viagra or Cialis, testosterone injections and gels, and maybe even vacuum pumps.

 And remember, whether you have type 1 diabetes or not, better communication means better sex!
 Talking to your partner about potential roadblocks before things get hot and heavy is always a good idea.